“After eight seasons, get ready for something NEW.”

-But after a few episodes, I warmed but not only to Mitchell, but the new era of Stargate SG-1 that he brought with him.
-Seasons 9 and 10 featured some of the best writing, unbelievable performances, and laid the foundation for two stellar films.
+But after a few episodes, I warmed not only to Mitchell but the new era of Stargate SG-1 that he brought with him.
+Seasons 9 and 10 featured some of the best writing, and unbelievable performances, and laid the foundation for two stellar films.

 For the era of the show that he was in, Cam Mitchell was an excellent leading man.
-While I would have been interested to see a Carter-led SG-1 (maybe we will, who knows what Brad Wright’s got up his sleeve), the decision to bring in a new lead worked.
+While I would have been interested to see a Carter-led SG-1, the decision to bring in a new lead worked.
 And it worked really well.

 As a Stargate fan, I can say without reservation that I’m a Mitchell fan too.
-I hope that when we get a new Stargate series (fingers crossed that this Amazon-MGM deal portends good things on that front) that we’ll get the chance to catch up with him.
+I hope that when we get a new Stargate series we’ll get the chance to catch up with him.